-Upon entering FNU, each freshman is advised to see their program academic advisor or academic advisor.
+Upon entering FNU, each freshman is advised to see his or her program academic advisor or academic advisor.
 In addition, each of the offices listed below provides advisement in its field of responsibility to all students as appropriate.
 These offices are:

+The Admissions Office

+The Campus Dean

+The Registrar's Office

+The Advising Center

-The Admissions Office The Campus Dean The Registrar's Office The Financial Aid Office The Student Services Office The Advising Center
+The Admissions Office

+The Financial Aid Office

+The Student Services Office